 Owner and President

 Electricity runs in Jennifer’s DNA.
 Her grandfather enjoyed a long career as an electrical lineman with his local power company; his daughter (Jennifer’s aunt) worked for that same company her whole career.
 Jennifer’s grandmother (other side of the family) was an electrician on small aircraft during World War II.
-After four years as a successful real estate agent, Jennifer became increasingly interested in a career that would take her family tradition into a greener and more sustainable future: solar power.
+After four years as a real estate agent, Jennifer became increasingly interested in a career that would take her family tradition into a greener and more sustainable future: solar power.
 In 2008 she studied Solar Design and Installation at Solar Energy International in Paonia, Colorado.
 She’s worked in residential solar power sales and installations in North Carolina with Honey Electric Solar and in western Washington with Sunergy Systems.
+Jennifer currently works in Seattle for Brimma Solar.

 Solar Designer and Consultant

 Tom Honey is the designer and builder of the Solar Rover.
 He is a US Navy veteran with a training background in electrical engineering.
-Tom began Honey Electric Solar (HES) in 1994 to specialize in professional solar energy installations.
-As owner and operator of HES, Tom has installed and maintains hundreds of solar energy systems—both photovoltaic (PV) and solar thermal—throughout North Carolina and Virginia.
+Tom began Honey Electric Solar in 1994 to specialize in professional solar energy installations.
+As owner and operator of Honey Electric Solar, Tom has installed and maintains hundreds of solar energy systems—both photovoltaic (PV) and solar thermal—throughout North Carolina and Virginia.

 In 2009, Tom achieved the NABCEP PV installer’s certification and has recently recertified to the current NABCEP standards.
 He is an instructor at Guilford Technical Community College (GTCC) in Greensboro, North Carolina, where he currently teaches the NABCEP entry-level PV technology training course.
 The course is offered through GTCC’s Continuing Education Department and is part of the North Carolina Back-to-Work Program.